Gaynor's Profile

 Postgraduate Training & CPD

 My postgraduate osteopathic studies include Cranial Osteopathy training with Sutherland Cranial College, and advanced intra-oral, head, face and visceral osteopathic techniques with Jean-Pierre Barral.
-I have also trained in somatic therapy, trauma work, limbic system retraining, mind-body techniques such as guided meditation and breathwork, breathing pattern disorders, and various healing and quantum field modalities.
+I have also studied and trained in somatic therapy, trauma work, limbic system retraining, sensory processing, mind-body techniques such as guided meditation and breathwork, breathing pattern disorders, and various healing and quantum field modalities.

 I have completed in-person CPD training with leaders in the fields of osteopathy, movement, and trauma work, including Bessel Van der Kolk, Steven Porges, Gabrielle Roth, Jean-Pierre Barral, Leon Chaitow, Laurie Hartman and Katherine Ukleje.